Stenocereus eruca: Description

+Distribution

+It is endemic to the Magdalena Plains in the central Pacific coast of Baja California Sur typically at altitudes up to 20 meters and is found only on sandy soils, where it forms massive colonies.
 Other members of this genus that are found in the Baja Peninsula of California are Stenocereus thurberi (Organ Pipe Cactus, Pitaya Dulce) and Stenocereus gummosus (Sour Pitaya, Pitaya Agria, Pitayha).
 While once thought to be threatened with extinction, further evidence showed it not to be so.
 Transplantation, while not recommended due to environmentally specific factors, can be successful with strict adherence to maintaining conditions which mirror the native environment.

+Taxonomy

+The plant was first described as Cereus eruca in 1889 by Townshend Stith Brandegee.
+The name "eruca" may derive from the Latinization of the Spanish word "oruga," meaning 'caterpillar,' which refers to the appearance of its shoots.
+In 1979, Arthur Charles Gibson and Karl E. Horak reclassified the species under the genus Stenocereus.